CtrlK

 Completeness

-The description explicitly answers both 'what' (creating and enhancing structured design plans in Cursor Plan mode for Java implementations) and 'when' (multiple 'Use when' clauses covering plan creation, implementation design, development plan structuring, and specific methodologies like outside-in TDD).
-The explicit trigger guidance is present.
+The description explicitly answers both 'what' (creating and enhancing structured design plans for Java implementations) and 'when' (multiple explicit 'Use when' clauses and example trigger phrases like 'Create a plan with Cursor Plan mode').
+It has clear trigger guidance.

 3 / 3